Northern Territory Football League: History

-League structure
+Competition structure

-The league consists of both junior and senior divisions.
-The A Grade competition is known as the NTFL Men's Premier League and includes eight clubs (Darwin, Nightcliff, Palmerston, Southern Districts, St Mary's, Tiwi Bombers, Wanderers, and Waratah).
-The reserves are divided into two divisions known as Division 1 (B Grade) and Division 2 (C Grade).
-Division one includes all Premier League clubs, excluding the Tiwi Bombers, and four other clubs which were formerly in the TEAFA competition (Banks, PINT, Tracy Village, and University).
-Division 2 consists of nine clubs with the inclusion of Jabiru.
-The A Grade Women's competition consists of eight clubs, including all Premier League clubs, except for the Tiwi Bombers replaced by Tracy Village.
+The competition consists of both junior and senior divisions.

+The A Grade competition is known as the NTFL Men's Premier League and has nine clubs: Darwin, Nightcliff, Palmerston, PINT, Southern Districts, St Mary's, Tiwi Bombers, Wanderers, and Waratah.

+The men's reserves are divided into three divisions known as Men's Premier League Reserves (B Grade), Division 1 (C Grade), and Division 2 (D Grade): Premier League Reserves consists of all Premier League teams except Tiwi, who are replaced with Banks.
+Divisions 1 and 2 include thirds teams of the premier League clubs, except for the Tiwi Bombers (Palmerston are affiliated with former TEAFA club University), along with the senior teams of two other clubs which were formerly in the TEAFA competition in Banks and Tracy Village, and the Jabiru Bombers.

+The Women's Premier League competition has consisted of the nine Men's Premier League clubs since 2023.
+Division 1 (B Grade) and 2 (C Grade) Women's hold the reserves for Women's Premier League (some sides) with the addition of Banks, Tracy Village, and Jabiru.

-The junior division is broken into age groups, under 18's, under 16's, youth girls, under 14's, and under 12's, with all age groups split into two divisions, except for under 18's and youth girls.
-Under 18's is the only junior division with a fixed number of clubs, including all Premier League clubs, except for the Tiwi Bombers replaced by Big River Hawks.
-The rest of the junior divisions vary based on participation levels each year, however, the clubs with juniors are all the Premier League clubs and Tracy Village.
+The junior division is broken into age groups: Under 18's, Under 16's, Under 14's, Under 12's, and Under 10's with Boys and Girls divisions across all and Under 12's and 10's having mixed divisions.
+The Under 18's is the only junior division with a fixed number of clubs, including all Premier League clubs except for the Tiwi Bombers; While the rest of the junior divisions vary based on participation levels each year, there are eleven clubs with juniors, the nine Premier League clubs, Tracy Village and Banks.